Drake (musician): 2018–2019: Scary Hours, Scorpion, and Care Package; return to television

-2019–2021: Dark Lane Demo Tapes and Certified Lover Boy
+2019–2021: Dark Lane Demo Tapes, Scary Hours 2, and Certified Lover Boy

 Drake released the song "War" on December 24, 2019, which was widely noted for its UK drill-inspired instrumental.
 The following day, he revealed that he was in the process of completing his sixth studio album.
 On April 3, he released "Toosie Slide" with a music video, which features a dance created in collaboration with social media influencer Toosie.
 It debuted at number one on the Billboard Hot 100, making Drake the first male artist to have three songs debut at number one.
 On May 1, 2020, Drake released the commercial mixtape Dark Lane Demo Tapes, with guest appearances from Chris Brown, Future, Young Thug, Fivio Foreign, Playboi Carti, and Sosa Geek.
 The mixtape is a compilation of new songs and tracks that leaked on the internet.
 It received mixed reviews and debuted at number two on the US Billboard 200, and at number one on the UK Albums Chart.

 Drake also announced that his sixth studio album would be released in the summer of 2020.
 On August 14, "Laugh Now Cry Later" featuring Lil Durk was released, which was intended as the lead single from the upcoming album Certified Lover Boy, but not included on the final track listing.
 It debuted at number two on the Hot 100, and was nominated for Best Rap Song at the 63rd Annual Grammy Awards.
 On his 34th birthday, Drake announced Certified Lover Boy was set to be released in January 2021.
 This was later pushed back after he sustained a serious knee injury.